-Surgical removal of blood and abnormal blood vessels below the macula have been attempted, but has not been very successful.
+Surgical removal of blood and abnormal blood vessels below the macula have been attempted, but have not been very successful.
 Researchers are currently investigating this and other forms of surgical intervention for macular degeneration.

-The implantable miniature telescope (IMT) is is for people who have late-stage, age-related macular degeneration.
+The implantable miniature telescope (IMT) is for people who have late-stage, age-related macular degeneration.
 During this procedure, a tiny, pea-sized telescope is surgically implanted in one eye.
 This telescope, which provides two times magnification, is designed to improve the person's vision by magnifying the image on a healthy portion of the retina.

 Age-related macular degeneration (AMD).
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T114486/Age-related-macular-degeneration-AMD.
 Updated May 27, 2016.
 Accessed November 29, 2016.